 Five decades of emergency aid

-The 2010 earthquake in Haiti was our largest emergency response to date.
+The 2010 earthquake in Haiti remains one of our largest emergency responses to date.
 The disaster killed 220,000 people, left 1.5 million homeless and destroyed 60 percent of health facilities, including two of our own hospitals.

 We responded by recruiting thousands of new staff, mostly Haitians, who worked in 26 medical centres – including an inflatable hospital on a football field.
-In 10 months we treated 350,000 patients, performed 16,000 surgeries, and when cholera broke out we treated 60 percent of cases countrywide.
+Over 10 months, we treated 350,000 patients and performed 16,000 surgeries.
+When cholera broke out, we treated 60 percent of cases countrywide.

 "For MSF, this is the humanitarian act: to seek to relieve suffering, to seek to restore autonomy, to witness to the truth of injustice, and to insist on political responsibility..."